Australia PM Turnbull in crisis with second leadership challenge - Journal du Cameroun

 The unrest is the latest chapter in a turbulent decade for Australian politics, with no leader managing to serve out a full term since John Howard lost the 2007 election.

-And it has played into the hands of the Labor opposition, which has been making the most of the turmoil.
+And it has played into the hands of Labor, which has been making the most of it.

 “Another day and another one of chaos from this government — a government that has effectively stopped governing because it’s too busy fighting itself,” said deputy opposition leader Tanya Plibersek.